-11.2.1 In meeting the fundamental requirements of Part 1 of this Code, the requirement not to cause Unacceptable Interference to a Deployment Class System of Higher Priority results in the following outcomes for Time Division Duplex (TDD) and Frequency Division Duplex (FDD) Systems.
+- 11.2.1 In meeting the fundamental requirements of Part 1 of this Code, the requirement not to cause Unacceptable Interference to a Deployment Class System of Higher Priority results in the following outcomes for TDD and FDD Systems.
 These are necessary consequences of the Code rules.
-When System combinations with characteristics listed below are assessed against the requirements of this Code they are found to be non-compliant.
+When System combinations with characteristics listed below are assessed against the requirements of this Code they are found to be non-compliant. - 11.2.2 A TDD System that operates in Spectrum That Overlaps with a Higher Priority Deployment Class System causes Unacceptable Interference.

-- 11.2.2 A TDD System that operates in Spectrum That Overlaps with a Higher Priority Deployment Class System causes Unacceptable Interference. - 11.2.3 A System that operates in Spectrum That Overlaps with a Higher Priority TDD Deployment Class System causes Unacceptable Interference.
+11.2.3 A System that operates in Spectrum That Overlaps with a Higher Priority TDD Deployment Class System causes Unacceptable Interference.

-NOTE: G.fast adopts a TDD approach.
+- 1. G.fast adopts a TDD approach.
 VDSL2 and other Legacy System Technologies adopt an FDD approach.
-The two approaches are incompatible in Spectrum That Overlaps due to Excessive Near End Crosstalk between the different Systems.

-11.2.4 A System causes Unacceptable Interference if it transmits signals through a Shared Cable Bundle in Spectrum That Overlaps in the opposite direction to signals carrying Coded Data transmitted by a Higher Priority Deployment Class System.
+The two approaches are incompatible in Spectrum That Overlaps due to Excessive Near End Crosstalk between the different Systems. - 2.
+Refer to additional information below about possible coexistence with and between TDD systems. - 11.2.4 A System causes Unacceptable Interference if it transmits signals through a Shared Cable Bundle in Spectrum That Overlaps in the opposite direction to signals carrying Coded Data transmitted by a Higher Priority Deployment Class System.